Alor Setar Tower

 Apart from serving the role of a telecommunication tower, it also caters as a tourist destination for the town.
 The tower also houses some restaurants and a souvenir shop.
 The tower is an observatory tower to look for the crescent moon to mark the beginning of Muslim months such as Ramadhan, Shawwal, and Zulhijjah, to celebrate Ramadhan, Hari Raya Aidilfitri and Hari Raya Aidiladha, respectively.

 The observation deck is at a height of 88 m from the base of the structure.

 Also, the open deck or skydeck is at a height of 105 m and the antenna tower is with the height of 50.5 m.

 History

-Before Alor Setar Tower was built, the tallest structure in Kedah was City Plaza Tower, which is 114.7 m.
+Before Alor Setar Tower was built, the tallest structure in Kedah was Holiday Villa Alor Setar, which is 114.7 m.
 Located at the Alor Setar City Centre, it was built in 1994.
-It is also the second structure in Northern Region of Peninsular Malaysia to surpass 100 m after Penang's KOMTAR Tower.
-Alor Setar Tower was started in 1994, topped-out in 1995, it surpassed the previous City Plaza Tower, became the third to surpass 100 m.
+It is also the second structure in Northern Region of Peninsular Malaysia to surpass 100 m after Penang's Komtar.
+Alor Setar Tower was started in 1994, topped-out in 1995, it surpassed the previous Holiday Villa Alor Setar, became the third to surpass 100 m.
 The tower was completed in 1996.
-Opened in 14 August 1997 by Mahathir Mohamad, which was the prime minister at the time.
+It opened on 14 August 1997 by Mahathir Mohamad, who was the prime minister at the time.

-Following the completion of the Alor Setar Tower, many high-rise and low-rise buildings started taking shape, including Amansuri Residences, Aman Central and SADA Tower.
+Following the completion of the Alor Setar Tower, many high-rise and low-rise buildings started taking shape, including Amansuri Residences, Aman Central, SADA Tower, G Residence Alor Setar, VIVRE Residence, AS100, and AMEX Alor Mengkudu.